scottnonnenberg/blog/pages/posts/2017-05-31-a-holistic-health-checkin.md

   - fun
 ---

-It's been awhile since I last talked about nutrition, fitness or health.
+It's been a while since I last talked about nutrition, fitness or health.
 I think it's time.
 Where before my articles about this have been [focused on](/a-running-update/) [one aspect](/a-35lb-weight-swing-in-two-years/) [of health](/hippie-experiments/), this article will cover it all.
 It makes sense though - it's reflective of my more holistic approach these days.

 <div class='fold'></div>